-Under the license agreement, the Company paid SLU an up-front fee of \$10,000, which was recorded as research and development expense in 2010.
-The Company will be required to make a milestone payment of \$100,000 upon approval of a glucuronidase-based enzyme therapy for treatment of MPS 7.
+Under the license agreement, the Company paid SLU a nominal up-front fee, which was recorded as research and development expense in 2010.
+The Company will be required to make a milestone payment of \$0.1 million upon approval of a glucuronidase-based enzyme therapy for treatment of MPS 7.
 Additionally, upon reaching a certain level of cumulative worldwide sales of the product, the Company will be required to pay to SLU a low single-digit royalty on net sales of the licensed products in any country or region, if such product sales are ever achieved.